Yellow Ribbon Program

-Institutions of Higher Learning (Degree Granting Institutions) may elect to participate in the Yellow Ribbon Program to make additional funds available for your education program without an additional charge to your GI Bill entitlement.
+Institutions of Higher Learning (Degree Granting Institutions) may elect to participate in the Yellow Ribbon Program to make additional funds available for your education program without an additional charge to your VA Education Benefits entitlement.

 Institutions that voluntarily enter into a Yellow Ribbon Agreement with VA choose the amount of tuition and fees that will be contributed.
 VA will match that amount and issue payment directly to the institution.

 Only veterans entitled to the maximum benefit rate (based on service requirements) or their designated transferees may receive this funding.
 Active duty service members and their spouses are not eligible for this program (child transferees of active duty service members may be eligible if the service member is qualified at the 100% rate).

 - You served an aggregate period of active duty after September 10, 2001, of at least 36 months;